mortonjack/chess-OOP/include/README.md

 ## Include

-Sources files to be accessed in main executables and drivers.
+Source files to be accessed in main executables and drivers.